mhopejohnd/Climate-Project-Time-Series-Prediction/README.md

 ## Continued Contributions
 The forcasting mathod I used was excel's built-in ETS function.
 Although it does take into account the seasonality that occurs with a climate variable like air temperature, this function is typically used when trying to predict demand like many might in common business scenarios.
 However, I wanted to see if there was a better forecasting method or prediction model I could use that would yields a more accurate result.
-I further plan to analyze the error, and see where the differences between the two different methods lie. (**this is currently in progress**)
+I further plan to analyze the error, and see where the differences between the two different methods lie. (**this is currently in the works**)